-- Verbal-unwelcome words of a sexual nature directed at another, including: making sexual demands or sexual propositions; sexual innuendoes; demeaning sexual jokes; references to a person's anatomy; catcalls; whistles; demeaning name-calling; remarks on the intimate details of one's life or sexual likes or preferences; and, if unwelcome, invitations for lunch, dinner, drinks, or dates. - Visual- unwelcome exposure to visual objects such as: pictures, photos, drawings, cartoons, magazine, objects, or posters (including poster calendars); sexually obscene gestures or obvious staring; and nudity. - Written-notes or letters of sexual content or propositions; sexually-explicit literature, poems, or magazine articles; and obscene words, phrases or graphics on walls, bulletin Kingdom Colleges, or posters. - Physical-unwelcome physical contact with another, including touching, hugging, kissing, patting, fondling, grabbing, rubbing, pinching, and in some instances close physical positioning.
+- Verbal-unwelcome words of a sexual nature directed at another, including: making sexual demands or sexual propositions; sexual innuendoes; demeaning sexual jokes; references to a person's anatomy; catcalls; whistles; demeaning name-calling; remarks on the intimate details of one's life or sexual likes or preferences; and, if unwelcome, invitations for lunch, dinner, drinks, or dates. - Visual- unwelcome exposure to visual objects such as: pictures, photos, drawings, cartoons, magazine, objects, or posters (including poster calendars); sexually obscene gestures or obvious staring; and nudity.

+- Written-notes or letters of sexual content or propositions; sexually-explicit literature, poems, or magazine articles containing obscene words, phrases or graphics on walls, bulletins, or posters that contain any of the previously mentioned obscenities. - Physical-unwelcome physical contact with another, including touching, hugging, kissing, patting, fondling, grabbing, rubbing, pinching, and in some instances close physical positioning.